What is lambda in Python

 In the previous sections, we have seen how to define and execute a lambda function.

-We have also seen that a lambda can have one or more arguments, let’s see an example with two arguments.
+We have also mentioned that a lambda can have one or more arguments, let’s see an example with two arguments.

 Create a lambda that multiplies the arguments x and y: